Multiple Reachability in Linear Dynamical Systems: Algorithms on the Affine Plane

+We prove that powers of $\lambda$ belong to algebraic subgroups of dimension~1, as remarked in the introduction. \begin{lemma} For all $(a_1,\ldots, a_k)\in\intg^k$, the point

 belongs to an algebraic subgroup of dimension 1. \end{lemma} \begin{proof} If all $a_i=0$, then the lemma clearly holds, so suppose that there is some $j$ such that $a_j\ne 0$.
-The tuple $(a_1,\ldots,a_k)$ belongs to the linear subspace that is defined by the linear equations:

-These are $k-1$ equations, defining a linear subspace $V$.
-It follows that $\Lambda:=V\cap \intg^k$ is generated by a set of $k-1$ vectors (and no smaller set).
-This in turn implies that the point in the statement of the lemma belongs to the algebraic subgroup $H_{\Lambda}$, which is a subgroup of dimension~1. \end{proof} We will denote by $\mathcal H_1(n)$ the union of all algebraic subgroups of $\multg n$ that have dimension~1; the parameter $n$ will be omitted when the ambient dimension is understood.
+The subgroup $\Lambda =\{(b_1,\ldots,b_k)\in \mathbb Z^k : a_1b_1+\cdots+a_kb_k\}$ has rank $k-1$ and hence the group $H_\Lambda$, which contains the point in the statement of the lemma, has dimension~1.
+See \cite[Proposition~3.2.7]{bombieri2007heights}. \end{proof} We denote by $\mathcal H_1(n)$ the union of all algebraic subgroups of $\multg n$ that have dimension~1; the parameter $n$ will be omitted when the ambient dimension is understood.
 We are interested in the intersection